-“Annex SL” further addresses these issues by creating a “template” upon which ISO MSS are to be built in the future.
-Written primarily as a guide to those who draft the standards, the core of Annex SL consists of 8 clauses and 4 appendices that encompass a “high level structure” (essentially shared high level concepts among standards), shared terms/definitions and actual shared clause titles and text.
-Examples of “high level structure” covered by Annex SL include areas ranging from support to operations, and leadership to planning.
-(This article from the ISO/IEC JTCG chair and secretary lists each structural area touched by Annex SL.)
+“Annex L” further addresses these issues by creating a “template” upon which ISO MSS are to be built in the future.
+Written primarily as a guide to those who draft the standards, the core of Annex L consists of 8 clauses and 4 appendices that encompass a “high-level structure” (essentially shared high-level concepts among standards), shared terms/definitions and actual shared clause titles and text.
+Examples of “high-level structure” covered by Annex L include areas ranging from support to operations, and leadership to planning.

-Building Standards Specificity On Annex SL’s Mandated Structure
+Building Standards Specificity On Annex L’s Mandated Structure

-An IMS can streamline a businesses operations by merging different areas of compliance.
-For example, combining quality, environmental and safety into a single IMS requires less resources and is more likely to succeed than maintaining separate management systems for each.
+An IMS can streamline businesses operations by merging different areas of compliance.
+For example, combining quality, environmental and safety into a single IMS requires fewer resources and is more likely to succeed than maintaining separate management systems for each.
 Standards can either be combined or integrated.
-An Integrated Management System integrates two or more standards from different disciplines into one. (example: ISO 9001, ISO 14001, OHSAS 18001)
+An Integrated Management System integrates two or more standards from different disciplines into one.
+(Example: ISO 9001, ISO 14001, OHSAS 18001)

 - ISO 13485 (Medical Devices)

-As noted, there are many reasons for management system standards (MSS) writers to adopt the foundational Annex SL, including:
+As noted, there are many reasons for management system standards (MSS) writers to adopt the foundational Annex L, including: